 Vote live and watch the results unfold on the air!
 Check out the CNBC app at CNBC.com/vote every Saturday at 9p ET and join the fun!» Read More

-Tammy, who's 50, asks Suze if she can afford to spend $2,199 to buy a 3-D printer.
+Tammy, who's 50, asks Suze if she can afford to spend $30,000 to purchase a 2014 Harley Davidson Ultra Limited.

 Many financial problems have nothing to do with a lack or abundance of income but with your mental state.

 If you are feeling pressure to join the gift-buying herd, take heed to this holiday action plan by Suze Orman before you shop.

 Suze Orman maintains that bankruptcy is a viable alternative to being over your head in debt.